Simon Wigg: Career

-1988 saw him become British Speedway Champion and he retained the title the following year.
+1988 saw Wigg become British Speedway Champion and he retained the title the following year.
 1989 also saw him captain the Great Britain speedway team when they won the World Team Cup.
 In 1989, he won the Commonwealth Final and then finished runner-up to his Cheetahs teammate Hans Nielsen in the World Final at the Olympiastadion in Munich.
 His team Oxford also won the league title in the 1989 British League season.

-He rode in the Polish League for Unia Tarnów in 1992 (10 matches, CMA 9.89), Unia Leszno (1994, 2 matches, 6.80), Stal Rzeszów (1997, 1 match, 11.00) and Falubaz Zielona Góra (1998, 1 match, 6.40).
+Wigg rode in the Polish League for Unia Tarnów in 1992 (10 matches, CMA 9.89), Unia Leszno (1994, 2 matches, 6.80), Stal Rzeszów (1997, 1 match, 11.00) and Falubaz Zielona Góra (1998, 1 match, 6.40).
 In 1993, he joined Coventry Bees for the season.

-In October 1996, during the Speedway Grand Prix Qualification he won the GP Challenge, which ensured that he claimed a permanent slot for the 1997 Grand Prix.
+In October 1996, during the Speedway Grand Prix Qualification, Wigg won the GP Challenge, which ensured that he claimed a permanent slot for the 1997 Grand Prix.

 During his career, Wigg was a frequent visitor to Australia and always enjoyed success on the larger Showground tracks down under such as the Brisbane Exhibition Ground, the 510 m Wayville Showground in Adelaide, the Claremont Speedway in Perth, and the Melbourne Showgrounds.
 During his time riding in both Australia and New Zealand, Wigg won the Australian Long track Grand Prix in 1990, 1994 and 1995, as well as the New Zealand Long track Grand Prix in 1994.

 Wigg was also famous for his bright green leathers and bikes, being nicknamed "The Lean Green Racing Machine".
 He rode in 65 meetings for England.

 Death

-After suffering epileptic seizures in November 1998 and January 1999, which were originally attributed to head trauma from racing crashes, he was diagnosed with a brain tumour, and had surgery to remove it in May 1999.
+After suffering epileptic seizures in November 1998 and January 1999, which were originally attributed to head trauma from racing crashes, Wigg was diagnosed with a brain tumour, and had surgery to remove it in May 1999.
 After recovering, he moved with his family to Gold Coast, Queensland, but after falling ill again in February 2000, returned to the UK for further surgery after discovering that the tumour had regrown.
 Wigg died on 15 November 2000 at the age of 40.